ethan4768/blog/src/content/bookmarks/2024-12/building-effective-ai-agents-best-practices-and-workflows-from-anthropic.md

 ## Building blocks, workflows, and agents

-In this section, we’ll explore the common patterns for agentic systems we’ve seen in production.
+In this section, we'll explore the common patterns for agentic systems we've seen in production.
 We'll start with our foundational building block—the augmented LLM—and progressively increase complexity, from simple compositional workflows to autonomous agents.

 ### Building block: The augmented LLM